The widely used drug in the abortion rights battle at the Supreme Court

 What is mifepristone?
-The widely used drug in the abortion rights battle at the Supreme Court
+The widely used pill in the abortion rights battle at the Supreme Court

-The drug is used in more than half of all abortions in the US and is considered overwhelmingly safe, writes Alex Woodward
+The drug is used in more than half of all abortions in the US and is considered overwhelmingly safe.
+The nation’s high court could decide what happens next on 21 April, writes Alex Woodward

 Even before the US Supreme Court’s decision to overturn Roe v Wade last year, anti-abortion activists and Christian conservative legal groups were taking aim at medication abortion, the most common form of abortion care in the US.